MrF3lix/weylandinator/README.md

 ## Installation

-- Download the latest installer from the Release page.
+- Download the latest installer from the release page.
 - Execute the installer.
 - Open the Weylandinator.